ecloude/ecloude.github.io/_portfolio/portfolio-1.md

 These data will be leveraged to study how multiple emotional dimensions manifest during game-based learning, including expressive, affective, motivational, neurophysiological, and cognitive elements, to assess their relation to cognitive processes and learning outcomes.

-  * Data management plan aligned with FAIR principles can be found [here](https://drive.google.com/file/d/10TxAmMRpAzksR8msnFe0671mJ6VOqkN5/view?usp=sharing)
+  * Data management plan aligned with FAIR principles and the Academy of Finland Data Management guidelines can be found [here](https://drive.google.com/file/d/10TxAmMRpAzksR8msnFe0671mJ6VOqkN5/view?usp=sharing)
   * Project visibility [here](https://www.tuni.fi/en/research/emotional-modelling-enhance-learning-games)
+  * Data and Scripts will be _Forthcoming_.

 <br/><img src='/images/EUflag.png'>